SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 .. _sec-port:

-Changing the service port
+Changing the Service Port
 =========================

 The FDSN Web service specification defines that the Service SHOULD be available under port 80.
-Typically SeisComP runs under a user without root permissions and therefore is not allowed to bind to privileged ports (<1024).
+Typically |scname| runs under a user without root permissions and therefore is not allowed to bind to privileged ports (<1024).
 To serve on port 80 you may for instance

-* Run SeisComP with root privileged (not recommended)
+* Run |scname| with root privileged (not recommended)
 * Use a proxy Webserver, e.g. Apache with
   `mod-proxy <http://httpd.apache.org/docs/2.2/mod/mod_proxy.html>`_ module
 * Configure and use :ref:`sec-authbind`